mitsuba-renderer/drjit/src/python/docstr.rst

        RuntimeWarning: drjit.gather(): out-of-bounds read from position 100 in an array↵ of size 3. (<stdin>:2)

+    Third, for kernels launched with OptiX, additional validation and debug layers will be enabled.
+For this functionality to be fully enabled, it is recommended to set the :py:attr:`drjit.JitFlag.Debug` flag at the very beginning of your Python process.

     Finally, Dr.Jit also installs a `python tracing hook
     <https://docs.python.org/3/library/sys.html#sys.settrace>`__ that
     associates all Jit variables with their Python source code location, and